-Joint vs Blunt: Everything You Need To Know
+Joint vs Blunt vs Spliff: Everything You Need To Know

-Blunt craftsmen will hollow those suckers out and load them back up with marijuana, like a wolf in sheep’s clothing.
 But savaging a tobacco product isn’t the only way to roll a blunt these days.
-Because we are no longer living in the middle ages, many head shops around the world will have wraps designed explicitly for blunts, including textures and flavors that would make you pretty corny for trying to blend with a traditional cigar/cigarillo.
+Many head shops around the world will have wraps designed explicitly for blunts, including textures and flavors that would make you pretty corny for trying to blend with a traditional cigar/cigarillo.
 Dutch Masters are a great option.
 They come in flavors like honey and green leaf.

 When you’re smoking a blunt, you’re not only smoking marijuana but you’re also smoking tobacco.
 That means you’re getting the effects of the tobacco and the marijuana combined, even if they’re subtle.
 This doesn’t make you more “high,” but it can feel that way.
 When comparing blunts vs joints, some swear by the added jolt of energy from the tobacco in a blunt.

-Really, most people prefer blunts vs joints because of the smoking experience rather than the high itself.
+Most people enjoy blunts because of the smoking experience rather than the high itself.
 For many, it’s about the taste.
 You can experiment with how different strains mix with different flavored tobacco papers.
 Or if you’re smoking some schwag, the tobacco paper can help cover the taste of your bud altogether.